ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```

 Now I want to know the same thing just for Berlin.
-Unfortunately i forgot that the relation ID of Berlin is `62422`...
+Unfortunately, i forgot that the relation ID of Berlin is `62422`...
 A good online-contextual-completion should help me:

 |                            |                           |